-For groups and individuals, Akureyri offers a wide range of activities and events.
-Companies in town arrange a multitude of tours, catering for any number of people and covering everything from fishing, caving and flying, to hiking, whale- or bird-watching, horse riding, and even visits to ‘Huldufólk’, Iceland’s elves or ‘hidden people’.
-Akureyri itself has many local gems such as the old town, the botanical garden, art trails, and outdoor areas.
-The town is also an ideal base for visiting some of Iceland‘s greatest natural wonders, such as Lake Mývatn, the volcanic areas of Krafla and Námaskarð, and the great waterfalls Goðafoss and Dettifoss, the latter being the most powerful waterfall in Europe.
+Akureyri caters to both groups and individuals with a wide range of activities and events.
+Local companies provide tours for all group sizes, including fishing, caving, flying, hiking, whale and bird-watching, horse riding, and visits to Iceland’s elves or ‘hidden people’.
+The town itself offers attractions like the old town, botanical garden, art trails, and outdoor areas.
+It also serves as a convenient base for exploring Iceland’s natural wonders, such as Lake Mývatn, the volcanic areas of Krafla and Námaskarð, and the majestic waterfalls Goðafoss and Dettifoss, the latter being Europe’s most powerful waterfall.

 Attractions

-The departure place, Hofsbót is in the city centre and only 200 metres from the main cruise pier.
+The whale-watching place, Hofsbót, is in the city centre and only 200 meters from the main cruise pier.

-Eyjafjördur is the longest fjord in Iceland and greatly sheltered with high mountains on both sides.
+Eyjafjörður is the longest fjord in Iceland and is greatly sheltered with high mountains on both sides.

 That means you won’t be affected by the high and heavy swells you are more likely to experience in the open ocean.

-The calm seas of the morning, the arctic sunset and the beautiful mountainous region of Eyjafjördur, all help to make whale watching here a truly memorable experience.
+The calm seas of the morning, the arctic sunset and the beautiful mountains rising above Eyjafjörður, all help to make whale watching here a truly memorable experience.

 The surroundings are truly magnificent — the volcanic and geothermal features succeed in reminding the admiring tourist of the incredible forces that surge below the ground.